-To get a closer insight into the processes being possibly active in the ABL at these days, we now focus on the day with the strongest occurrence of the O_3 drop at TOP station, namely the 5 September 2005.
+To get better insight into the potential processes being active in the ABL on these days, we now focus on the day with the strongest occurrence of the $O_3$ drop at TOP station, namely the 5 September 2005.
 This event was selected, as all accompanying processes are expected to be best observable during the most intensive event.

-20 3.4 5 September 2005: Case study
+3.4 5 September 2005: Case study

 The 5 September 2005 was a clear, sunny and warm day.
-The global radiation R_g at TOP station (Fig. 4a), shows a nearly perfect bell-shaped curve in the absence of clouds.
-The air temperature at the TOP station (Fig. 4b) varied only slightly between night and day, being almost constant around 13°C at night and smoothly increasing to values around 21°C in the afternoon.
-The horizontal wind speed v_h at the mountain summit (Fig. 4c) decreased from higher night time values to a minimum around 09:00 h, while slightly increasing again from afternoon to evening.
-The wind direction (Fig. 4d) changed slowly from east to south during the night and early morning, until
+The global radiation $R_g$ at TOP station (Fig. 4a), showed a nearly perfect bell-shaped curve in the absence of clouds.
+The specific humidity q at the TOP station (Fig. 4b) varied only slightly during the night and early morning.
+Shortly before 09:00 h, it increased rapidly from about $9 g kg^{-1}$ to $11 g kg^{-1}$ .
+Around 11:00 h, the specific humidity dropped, but remained very variable during the afternoon.
+The horizontal wind speed $v_h$ at the mountain summit (Fig. 4c)

-- 5 around 09:00 h a jump like change to easterly directions occurred.
+decreased from higher night time values to a minimum around 09:00 h, while slightly increasing again from afternoon to evening.
+The wind direction (Fig. 4d) changed slowly from east to south during the night and early morning, until around 09:00 h when an abrupt change to easterly directions occurred.
 After 11:00 h, the wind direction remained around north-east.
-O_3 mixing ratio (Fig. 4e) was quasi constant during night within a range from 40 to 50 ppb.
-Together with the change of wind direction around 09:00 h it crashed down to 7 ppb and recovered during the following three hours.
-Coinciding, NO mixing ratios increased from below the detection limit to 12 ppb and decreased during the following beaus (Fig. 4f) - 10 12 ppb and decreased during the following hours (Fig. 4f).
-The presence of SODAR-RASS and tethered balloon systems provided the unique chance of observing the state of the ABL up to well above the mountain summit with respect to wind, turbulence, air temperature and the trace gases CO_2 , O_3 and H_2O .
-Figure 5 presents time-height cross sections of wind direction φ (Fig. 5a), horizontal - wind speed v_h (Fig. 5b) and potential air temperature θ (Fig. 5c), all for the interval from 4 September, 21:00 h to 5 September 2005, 15:00 h.
-In the lowest 130 m, a layer with westerly winds developed during the night (Fig. 5a), hereining a second during the night (Fig. 5a).
+O3 mixing ratios (Fig. 4e) were quasi constant during night within a range of 40 to 50 ppb.
+Together with the change of wind direction around 09:00 h mixing ratios collapsed to 7 ppb and recovered during the following three hours.
+Coincidentally, NO mixing ratios increased from below the detection limit to 12 ppb and decreased during the following hours (Fig. 4f).

+The presence of SODAR-RASS and tethered balloon systems provided the unique chance of observing the state of the ABL up to well above the mountain summit with respect to wind, turbulence, air temperature and the mixing ratios of the trace gases CO2, O3 and H2O.
+Figure 5 presents time-height cross sections of wind direction $\phi$ (Fig. 5a), horizontal wind speed vh (Fig. 5b) and potential air temperature $\theta$ (Fig. 5c), all for the interval from 4 September, 21:00 h to 5 September 2005, 15:00 h.

-beginning around 23:00 h in the evening.
+In the lowest 130 m, a layer with westerly winds developed during the night (Fig. 5a), beginning around 23:00 h in the evening.
 The different wind direction within this layer (compared to the layer above) indicated that it was completely decoupled from the air above.
-The lower layer was the nocturnal boundary layer, while the upper one was

-- above.
 The lower layer was the nocturnal boundary layer, while the upper one was the residual layer.
 The nocturnal boundary layer reached its maximum vertical extent shortly after 03:00 h in the morning.
 At this time, wind direction changed also in higher altitudes from easterly to southerly directions.
 A distinct spatial boundary with respect to directional wind shear, was no longer observable from this time on.
-After sunrise - around 06:00 h, the entire observable ABL was characterized by a smooth transition from westerly winds close to the ground to southerly wind directions above 300 m a.g.l.
+After sunrise around 06:00 h, the entire observable ABL was characterized by a smooth transition from westerly winds close to the ground to southerly wind directions above 300 m a.g.l.
 Shortly after 08:00 h, the wind changed abruptly to easterly directions.
 This change affected all levels in the lowest 200 m at the same time, while the change was gradually delayed at higher altitudes.